Toshmoney/Toshmoney/README.md

 - 👋 Hi, I’m Toshmoney
 - 👀 I’m interested in Web and app development
-- 🌱 I’m currently learning data science
+- 🌱 I use python and JavaScript for my fullstack development.
 - 💞️ I’m looking forward to collaborate on any programming works
 - 📫 You can reach me on +2348103856846 or send mail to Abdulmaleeqomotosho@gmail.com